 3. Johnny Cash and June Carter, "Jackson"

 The names Johnny and June go hand in hand.
 Their undeniable chemistry was showcased on "Jackson," a delightful tongue-in-cheek sparring match between one of country's most beloved couples.

 2. Willie Nelson and Waylon Jennings, "Mamas, Don't Let Your Babies Grow Up to Be Cowboys"

 Willie and Waylon were touring partners, frequent collaborators and, most importantly, friends.
 The outlaw country buddies recorded this PSA for moms everywhere for their 1978 duet album Waylon and Willie.

 1. George Jones and Tammy Wynette, "Golden Ring"

 Though their tumultuous marriage lasted only five years, the names George and Tammy are synonymous with country music couples.
-Even if Tammy and the Possum couldn’t make it work as husband and wife, they knew how to make a killer country record.
+Even if Tammy and the Possum couldn't make it work as husband and wife, they knew how to make a killer country record.
 The pair even scored two No. 1 hits after their 1974 divorce.
-One of those hits was “Golden Ring,” a classic tale of tragic country romance encapsulated in the life cycle of one golden wedding band.
+One of those hits was "Golden Ring," a classic tale of tragic country romance encapsulated in the life cycle of one gold wedding band.